Ms-elliebb/VAULT-/README.md

-# 🕸️ FITZGERALD — Personal Management Panel
+# 🕸️ VAULT- — Personal Management Panel

-Fitzgerald is designed to help you manage your daily life, projects, and mental world from a single place.
+VAULT- is designed to help you manage your daily life, projects, and mental world from a single place.
 Everything is organized in a simple, deep, and dark interface.

 ## Features